joscashon/cs85-module8a/README.md

 - **Visual Studio Code** as the IDE
 - **Git** and **GitHub** account for version control and submission

+## Security Notes

+⚠️ **Important**: If you accidentally commit sensitive data (like APP_KEY) to a public repository:
+1. Immediately generate a new key: `php artisan key:generate`
+2. Remove the sensitive data from your `.env.example` file
+3. Commit and push the cleaned version
+4. Consider the old key compromised and never use it again

+For this project, a new APP_KEY was generated after the original was accidentally included in the initial commit.

 ## Setup Instructions

 ### Step 1: Install Laravel